hb-ye/HongboYe.github.io/index.md

 - Transportation Network Modeling and Management

 ## Teaching

+University of Liverpool
+- CIVE285 Programming for Civil and Architectural Engineers
+- CIVE185 Introduction to Statistics and Programming for Engineers
+- CIVE170 Introduction to Digital Built Environment

 University of Leeds
-- TRAN5020M  Principles of Transport Modelling (MSc, Autumn 2017)
+- TRAN5020M  Principles of Transport Modelling
-- TRAN5291M Traffic Network Modelling (MSc, Spring 2018)
+- TRAN5291M Traffic Network Modelling

 ## Publications
 <ol reversed>